nickeubank/ds4humans/30_questions/00_from_problems_to_questions.md

 - Hitchhikers Guide to the Galaxy: what is the question that gives the answer you find?
 - Need to be question driven!!
-- “Answers” are easy.
+- "Answers" are easy.
 Good questions are hard!
-- “Gender” gap (or “Racial” gap)?
+- "Gender" gap (or "Racial" gap)?
 - What are we measuring?
 Why?
 How?
 What does it mean?
 What is the data?
 - Demographics are not causal!
 - The hardest issues are often not statistical or programming, they are critical thinking!!